-115.15 (d): Policy KCDC Policy 1400.03 and GEO Corporate Policy 5.1.2-A enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
+115.15 (d): Policy CVA Policy 1300.05 and GEO Corporate Policy 5.1.2-A enables detainees to shower, perform bodily functions, and change clothing without nonmedical staff of the opposite gender viewing their breasts, buttocks, or genitalia, except in exigent circumstances or when such viewing is incidental to routine cell checks.
 The living areas showers have curtains that provides for detainee privacy while showering.
 Toilet areas have partitions with door to allow detainees to use the restroom without being viewed by staff.
 The medical area has a wraparound curtain for privacy during examinations.
 All toilets in the living units have partitions and a wall in front of the toile to provide privacy.
 All other areas that were reviewed during the tour had partitioned or single toilets with a door to provide privacy.
-All detainees stated they can shower, use the toilet and change clothes without being seen by staff members.
+All detainees stated they can shower, use the toilet, and change clothes without being seen by staff members.
 The facility has implemented a policy that all opposite gender staff working the units will announce themselves prior to walking the range to allow detainees the opportunity to prepare themselves from a privacy perspective.
-Detainees interviewed acknowledged they were allowed to shower, dress and use the toilet without being viewed by staff of the opposite gender.
+Detainees interviewed acknowledged they were allowed to shower, dress, and use the toilet without being viewed by staff of the opposite gender.
 Postings are located throughout the living units that female staff are assigned to work in housing units.
 The facility maintains a log for staff of the other gender to announce their presence when entering housing units.

-115.15 (e): GEO policy 5.1.2-A and facility policy 1400.03 address searches of transgender and intersex detainees.
+115.15 (e): GEO policy 5.1.2-A and facility policy 1300.03 address searches of transgender and intersex detainees.
 Facilities shall not search or physically examine a transgender or intersex detainee solely to determine their genital status.
 If the genital status is unknown, it may be determined during private conversation with the individual, by reviewing medical records or by learning this information as part of a broader medical examination conducted in private by a medical practitioner.
-At the time of the onsite audit, there were no detainees who disclosed being transgender or intersex.
+At the time of the onsite audit, there was no detainees who disclosed being transgender or intersex.
+One resident that was gay indicate he is allowed to shower by himself.